Scientists Find The Biggest Soft-Shelled Egg Ever, Nicknamed 'The Thing'

 This fossilized egg is also one of the biggest animal eggs ever discovered, second only to the egg of the extinct elephant bird from Madagascar.

-In the journal Nature, Clarke and Rubilar-Rogers, along with a team of researchers, announce that this egg was probably laid by a giant marine reptile, such as a mosasaur.
+In the journal Nature, Clarke and Rubilar-Rogers, along with a team of researchers, have announced that this egg was probably laid by a giant marine reptile, such as a mosasaur.

-"The shell is very thin, it can rip almost immediately upon exiting the mother, and the juvenile emerges from that egg," says Clarke, explaining that in this case, sediment fell into the egg and filled it up after it was opened.
+"The shell is very thin.
+It can rip almost immediately upon exiting the mother, and the juvenile emerges from that egg," says Clarke, explaining that in this case, sediment fell into the egg and filled it up after it was opened.

 Other researchers interested in egg evolution say this is an astounding find.